ollim1/Tiralabra-2023lk/doc/week7.md

 - fix LZSS on certain problem files
     - 10M lorem ipsum (6 kilobytes is fine)
     - 10 megabyte bliss.bmp
-    - issue turned out to be caused by appending part of a buffer to itself, causing reference to deallocated memory after to a realloc call
+    - issue turned out to be caused by appending part of a buffer to itself, causing reference to deallocated memory after a buffer resize
 - implement KMP algorithm in LZSS, relatively plug and play besides the algorithm searching from the beginning of the buffer instead of the end
 - write benchmarking code
+- refactor main.c a bit
+- perform benchmarks

 ## Work Hours
 | Date   | Time Spent |